youtubeps/youtubeps.github.io/_includes/introduce.md

 - lol.ps Link : [lol.ps](https://lol.ps)

 # tft-ps
-- We develop a website named tft-ps which provides useful statistics for tft players when they are playing a game.
+- We develop a website named tft-ps which provides useful statistics for tft players.
 - Tft-ps tries to discover major compositions of champions and gives their pick-rates, win-rates, and deck-powers to the website users.
 - The users can decide which deck they are supposed to go on, based on the fluent statistics and information from our product.
 - Also, the users can search the match history of a specific user and follow their decisions about a composition, items, or a build-up methods.